ismailperachaprogramming/SB_ep_titles/README.md

 # SpongeBob Episode Title Generator

-Generate silly, SpongeBob-style episode titles from the [Kaggle episodes dataset](https://www.kaggle.com/datasets/myticalcat/spongebob-squarepants-episodes-dataset).
+Generates silly, SpongeBob-style episode titles from the [Kaggle episodes dataset](https://www.kaggle.com/datasets/myticalcat/spongebob-squarepants-episodes-dataset).

 **What it does**
-1. **Clean** the Kaggle CSV/JSON into one deduped list of real episode titles.
+1. **Cleans** the Kaggle CSV/JSON into one deduped list of real episode titles.
-2. **Generate** new titles using a tiny 3-gram Markov model + “writer’s room” templates.
+2. **Generates** new titles using a tiny 3-gram Markov model + “writer’s room” templates.
-3. **Avoid** copying real titles with a simple similarity check.
+3. **Avoids** copying real titles with a simple similarity check.

 ---